krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore’s GKE cluster requires an internal http(s) load balancer.
+Q. Cymbal Superstore’s GKE cluster requires an internal http(s) load balancer.
 You are creating the configuration files required for this resource.
 What is the proper setting for this scenario?
 ```
 ```
 Annotate your service object with a neg reference.